TOKYO CHORUS | FILM REVIEW

-Our main characters - a young couple and their two sons - are struggling to get by in early 1930s Tokyo.
+Our main characters - a young couple and their two kids - are struggling to get by in early 1930s Tokyo.
 The first scene is a flashback from the father’s high school days.
-Apparently innocent, he was pulling pranks and acting jokingly disrespectful towards his Sensei.
+Apparently innocent, he was pulling pranks, acting out of line, and upsetting his Sensei.

-At home he must deal with his insolent son, who is terrorizing the family when the father didn’t get him the bike he was promised.
+At home, his insolent son is terrorizing the family when the father didn’t get him the bike he was promised.
 In a matter of hours, the tables have turned.
 The father goes from opposing authority to taking on the role of an authority figure himself.
-To regain peace in the family he disciplines the boy.
+To regain family peace, he disciplines the boy.

-In the following days, the father and son get on better terms.
-The sad faces of his children are too much for the father to bear, so he decides to get his son a bike after all.
+The next few days, the father and son get on better terms.
+The sad faces of his children are too much for the father to bear.
+So, he decides to get his son a bike after all.
 In the same day, while searching for a new job, he incidentally runs into his former Sensei.

 He is offered a degrading job on the spot, with the promise of a better position in the horizon.
 As such, both authority issues are dealt with in one day.
 The family harmony is secured, and a new healthy relationship is forged with his overbearing Sensei.